We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 The SF Zoo encourages guests to arrive by public transportation.
 If you take Muni, bring your same-day Muni receipt, transfer, or monthly pass to the Zoo ticket window for a $1 discount.

-You would take the Muni L Taraval line from within San Francisco to the Zoo.
-Or, you can take Muni bus lines 23 or 18, which also stop at the Zoo.
-Figure out which method is best for you with the SFMTA Trip Planner.
+Take the Muni L Taraval line from within San Francisco, or bus lines 23 or 18, which also stop at the Zoo.
+Plan your route with the SFMTA Trip Planner.

 8. Group Prices

-Planning a group visit to the park?
-Groups of 15 or more can request a group reservation three weeks in advance by contacting Guest Services at Reservations@sfzoo.org.
-More information is detailed on the Zoo’s website.
+Groups of 15 or more can request a group reservation at least three weeks in advance by contacting Guest Services at Reservations@sfzoo.org.
+More details on the Zoo’s website.

 9. San Francisco Zoo Membership